Why Investing is Important?

 Example – An individual in his/her 20’s can allocate most of his/her portfolio into equities.
 But, the same is termed risky is done by someone at their retirement days.
 Because equity investments are always termed risky.

 - Risk-Return Analysis – The trick is to own an investment that provides maximum return with minimum risk.
 ‘An investment made without risk analysis is like touching a burning wood and expecting not to get hurt.’
 Each and every rupee we invest is hard-earned, it’s our responsibility to invest it due diligently.

 - Wealth Goals – Every one of us has our wealth goals.
 Some of us dream to own certain assets at a certain age period.
 Wealth goal is the driving factor in investing.
 It gives us the courage and motivation to continue in doing what’s working.

-- Investing Strategy – When we say strategy, it’s just how well you allocate your money into various asset classes mentioned below.
-It is a guide to invest.
-A set of pre-written rules, a set of behavioral traits an investor to possess.
+- Investing Strategy – When we say strategy, it’s just how well you allocate your money to the various asset classes mentioned below.
+It is a guide to investing.
+A set of pre-written rules, a set of behavioral traits an investor possesses.
 Investing strategy can also be read as different ways of investing such as ‘Value Investing’ & ‘Dividend Investing’ and many more such methods.

 There are three phases of investing:

 - Need-based Investing – In this phase, investing is a need.
 It is something that you long for.
 Something that’s you and can’t be separated from yourself.
 An individual does this type of investing without any knowledge in specific.
 It either happens or he/she does it as a way of life.

 - Specific goal-based Investing – In this phase of investing, an individual sees value in some asset class.
 He/she wants to achieve a certain wealth to own a particular asset.
 For example, to own a house.
 A goal will be set, and an individual will invest to meet the specific goal.